drnic/ninja-search-cocoa-widget/README.markdown

 app and returning the item information as text to STDOUT.

 The original list data is passed to NinjaSearch via STDIN.

+## Limitations

+* NinjaSearch is only available on OS X 10.4+ (due to NSSearchField)
+* Um, it doesn't work yet.
+Its just an idea and a nib.